Disclaimer & Privacy

 © 2018 Computicate BV.

 ALL INFORMATION PROVIDED ON THE WEBSITES ARE PROVIDED “AS IS” WITH ALL FAULTS WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED.
-COMPUTICATE PSA AND ITS SUPPLIERS DISCLAIM ALL WARRANTIES, EXPRESSED OR IMPLIED INCLUDING, WITHOUT LIMITATION, THOSE OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT OR ARISING FROM A COURSE OF DEALING, USAGE, OR TRADE PRACTICE.
+COMPUTICATE Business Automation AND ITS SUPPLIERS DISCLAIM ALL WARRANTIES, EXPRESSED OR IMPLIED INCLUDING, WITHOUT LIMITATION, THOSE OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT OR ARISING FROM A COURSE OF DEALING, USAGE, OR TRADE PRACTICE.

-Computicate PSA (Computicate BV) respects your privacy and is committed to protecting your personal data.
+Computicate Business Automation (Computicate BV) respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you visit our website or use our application (regardless of where you visit or use it from) and tell you about your privacy rights and how the law protects you.

 Please also use the Glossary to understand the meaning of some of the terms used in this privacy notice.